 For example, if the underwriter asks for letter of explanations on unpaid collection accounts, all that needs to be stated is the following:

 I am writing this letter of explanation to address ABC Credit Card collection account.
 Back in 2009, I lost my job and was unemployed for over six months.
 Due to my unemployment, I could not pay my bills and ABC Credit Card went into collections.
 I have since recovered and have re-established credit and have been timely on all of my payments.

 The above is all you need to state on derogatory credit items.

 Why Do Underwriters Ask For Letter Of Explanations With Late Payments After Bankruptcy And Foreclosure

 Late Payments after bankruptcy and/or foreclosure is the kiss of death.
 Most lenders WILL NOT accept any mortgage applicants with late payments after bankruptcy, foreclosure, short sale, deed in lieu of foreclosure for 7 years.
 Even if they have an approve/eligible per Automated Underwriting System (AUS).
-However, The Gustan Cho Team at USA Mortgage will accept late payments after bankruptcy and/or foreclosure as long as borrowers have an automated approval.
+However, Gustan Cho Associates Mortgage Group at Loan Cabin Inc. will accept late payments after bankruptcy and/or foreclosure as long as borrowers have an automated approval.
 Over 75% of our borrowers are folks who are going through a stressful mortgage process or had a last minute mortgage loan denial due to the lender overlays.
-Borrowers who are going through a stressful mortgage process or gotten a last minute loan denial, please contact us at 1-800-900-8569 or email us at email@example.com.
+Borrowers who are going through a stressful mortgage process or gotten a last minute loan denial, please contact us at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.